OrfeasZ/ZHMModSDK/README.md

 6. Profit?

+> NOTE: Some mods might require additional setup.
+For mods bundled with the SDK, refer to the [table below](#sample-mods).
+For any other mod, make sure to consult its installation instructions.

 > NOTE: You can at any time change the mods you're using by pressing the `~` key (`^` on QWERTZ layouts) and selecting them, or by editing the `mods.ini` file inside your game's `Retail` folder.

+> NOTE: If you are trying to use this on a **Steam Deck** or under **Proton / Linux**, you might need to follow [these additional steps](/INSTALL-deck.md).

 ## Sample mods